GSK-Biostatistics/gto/cran-comments.md

 ## Notes

-* This is the first submission to CRAN
+* This is a resubmission for the first release to CRAN
-* "officeverse" is referencing the series of packages by David Gohel (https://ardata-fr.github.io/officeverse/), and is no misspelled
+* "officeverse" is referencing the series of packages by David Gohel (https://ardata-fr.github.io/officeverse/), and is no misspelled.
+It is not, however, a method and I import the package for use so I don't think we need a citation.